 If the third membrane is visible it could simply be the dog is feeling under the weather or off colour.
 However, it could also be an indication of other more serious conditions.
-It is important that the dog is examined by a vet, particularly if the membrane or any part of the eye is swollen, red, or weepy.
+The dog must be examined by a vet, particularly if the membrane or any part of the eye is swollen, red, or weepy.

 One of the most common conditions relating to the eyelids is, ‘cherry eye’.
 This is a condition where the third eyelid gland has prolapsed.
 It is seen as a smooth pink, or red lump, on the edge of the eyelid.
 It resembles a small fruit – hence the term, cherry eye.
 The condition can cause the dog some significant discomfort and there can be other complications such as conjunctivitis, as a result.

-Cherry eye is generally regarded as congenital disorder.
+Cherry eye is generally regarded as a congenital disorder.
 It is particularly known to affect certain breeds more than others.
-Bassets, Bulldogs, Spaniels, Newfoundlands and Pugs are some of the breeds more commonly affected by cherry eye.
+Bassets, Bulldogs, Spaniels, Newfoundland dogs and Pugs are some of the breeds more commonly affected by cherry eye.

 For chronic conditions, surgery is usually the only option.
 The vet will attempt to re-attach the duct back into place.
 As a last resort, the duct can be removed.
 However, this will almost certainly result in the dog needing lifelong treatment to manually lubricate the eye.